DennisTurco/Calendar-Data-Manager/docs/GoogleCloudAPISetup.md

     * You must now enable your account.
 To do this, go to the *OAuth consent screen* screen, then to the "Test Users" section, press the *ADD USERS* button and add your account.
     ![](./imgs/screen6.png)

-Once you have completed all these steps, you can use the credentials.json file to complete the "Initial Setup" of the program.
+4. Download the credentials .json file and rename it to "credentials.json".
+Place it in the settings folder located at the root of the project (create the folder if it does not already exist).